r-1010/task3/README.md

 Width and Height sets the Width and Height of element.

-Except these, other properties of CSS have also been implemented
+Except these, other properties of CSS have also been implemented.

 ![Screenshot (821)](https://user-images.githubusercontent.com/86161015/132137206-06ab68f2-89e4-412b-81a7-e8583b43b7d1.png)